Dec2020PandA/Roxanna_Coldiron_SoloProject/README.md

 Models
 - Blogs or Posts
-- Products (title, images, description, category, quantity, in stock/out of stock)
+- Products and/or Services (title, images, description, category, quantity, in stock/out of stock, base price if service)

 **P1** - Templates, django-sass, Bootstrap CSS

 Templates
 - Base.html, to be extended by the other templates
-- Product page
+- Product or Service page
 - Front page
 - Blog post page
 - Request A Quote form page